If you have decided to

 Why you should apply

-If successful, you will receive a one-off lump-sum payment of $2,500 for general applicants or $5,000 for rural or remote residents during the first semester of study to assist with study-related expenses such as a computer, textbooks and stationery.
+If successful, you will receive a one-off lump-sum grant payment of $2,500 for general applicants or $5,000 for rural or remote residents during the first semester of study to assist with study-related expenses such as a computer, textbooks and stationery.

 For students from rural or remote communities, the funds can assist with additional expenses incurred, when moving from your home to undertake study.
 Funds will be paid after confirmation of enrolment in an eligible initial teacher education course (ITE).

-Who the scholarship is for
+Who the grant is for

 To be eligible for an Aspiring Teacher Grant, you must: